crdoconnor/strictyaml/FAQ.rst

 JSON is an *ideal* format for REST APIs and other APIs that send data over a wire and it probably always will be because:

 * It's a simple spec.
-* It has all the basic types which map on to all programming languages - number, string, list, mapping, boolean.
+* It has all the basic types which map on to all programming languages - number, string, list, mapping, boolean *and no more*.
-* Its syntax contains a built in level of error detection - cut a JSON request in half and it is no longer still valid, eliminating a class of obscure and problematic bugs.
+* Its syntax contains a built in level of error detection - cut a JSON request in half and it is no longer still valid, eliminating an entire class of obscure and problematic bugs.
-* If indented correctly, it's readable.
+* If pretty-printed correctly, it's more or less readable - for the purposes of debugging, anyway.

 However, while it is emintently suitable for REST APIs it is less suitable for configuration since:

-* The same syntax which gives it decent error detection (commas, curly brackets) makes tricky for humans to edit.
+* The same syntax which gives it decent error detection (commas, curly brackets) makes it tricky for humans to edit.
 * It's not especially readable.
 * It doesn't allow comments.